Skip to content

 StepDescription

-node_selectionFinding or provisioning a node
+node_selectionFinding or provisioning compute

-node_provisioningWaiting for the VM to boot
+node_provisioningWaiting for the environment to boot

-node_agent_readyWaiting for the VM Agent to report ready
+node_agent_readyWaiting for the environment to report ready

-workspace_readyWaiting for the devcontainer to finish building
+workspace_readyWaiting for the environment to finish preparing

 agent_sessionStarting the AI agent session